instantOS/instantos.github.io/docs/insgame.md

 ins game init
 ```

-This will ask you to select a your cloud storage provider configured in `rclone`
+This will ask you to select your cloud storage provider configured in `rclone`
 and will create a folder for your game saves.

 ### Adding a game